 Family and friends are more than welcome to attend our ceremonies.
-There is guest seating available in the Town Hall although we recommend they arrive a few minutes early to secure a seat.
+There is guest seating available in the Prince Henry Centre although we recommend they arrive a few minutes early to secure a seat.
 The doors open at 6pm and the ceremony starts at 7pm so all recipients need to arrive 30 minutes beforehand for seating arrangements.
 The ceremony approximately takes an hour and the recipients are welcome to stay for a light supper courtesy of Council to celebrate this important occasion.

 It can take up to 3 months to be invited to a ceremony after you receive your approval letter from the Department of Home Affairs.
 If you require a urgent ceremony you need to contact the Department on 131 880.

 The confirmed Citizenship Ceremony dates for 2020: